How to Make an Astronaut Costume for a Child

 Do you need makeup for an astronaut costume?
 The straight answer is, there's no need for it.
 However, if you want to enhance your face, then we advise going for very minimalist makeup, no need for colored lipstick, as most astronauts will not bother about looking beautiful in space.

 If you want to go with a more fantasy-like version of an astronaut, you could apply a bold lipstick color such as blue or green.
+Check out the video below for more ideas on how to make a DIY astronaut costume for kids!

 If you'd like to take a look at more ideas for children's costume, take a look at these articles: